Shirley Verrett: Autobiography

 In 2003, Shirley Verrett published a memoir, I Never Walked Alone (ISBN 978-0-471-20991-1), in which she spoke frankly about the racism she encountered as a black person in the American classical music world.
 When the conductor Leopold Stokowski invited her to sing with the Houston Symphony in the early 1960s, he had to rescind his invitation when the orchestra board refused to accept a black soloist.
 Stokowski later made amends by giving her a prestigious date with the Philadelphia Orchestra.

-Family

-Verrett married twice, first in 1951, to James Carter, and then, in 1963 to the artist Lou LoMonaco.
-She was survived by LoMonaco and their adopted daughter Francesca and their granddaughter.

-Death

-Verrett died in Ann Arbor, Michigan, aged 79, on November 5, 2010, from heart failure following an undisclosed illness.